-The following diagram shows the equipment in a four source / two zone distributed Audio system schematically, illustrating the components that are important to the ELAN controller.
-In our example we will be using an ELAN HC controller for control, its two audio outputs and an ELAN DT11 dual tuner for sources as shown below.
+Overview The following diagram shows the equipment in a four source / two zone distributed Audio system schematically, illustrating the components that are important to the g! system controller.
+In our example we will be using a g! system controller to control, its two audio outputs and an ELAN DT11 dual tuner for sources as shown below.

-Integrating a distributed Audio system with ELAN will provide the homeowner control of their audio system through the g!
+Integrating a distributed Audio system with g! will provide the homeowner control of their audio system through the g!
 Viewer.
 For each audio zone in their home, they can: